Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - Endpoint tests verify modern `tools/list`, `resources/list`, and optional token enforcement through the production Express app.
 Resource-read header validation is part of Step 10.

+Step 6 image/file inputs performed on 2026-08-11:

+- Added `sharp@0.35.3` (Node >=20.9 with Linux musl prebuilds) to decode JPEG, PNG, and WebP rather than trusting client MIME data.
+Input is rotated and normalized to bounded JPEG bytes with accurate dimensions before it reaches the shared IMAGE pipeline.
+- Data URLs are strict base64 and accept only JPEG, PNG, or WebP.
+Inputs are limited by decoded bytes, pixels, frames, normalized size, language/context/URL bounds, and active or multi-frame formats are rejected.
+- ChatGPT file objects use only `file.download_url`; downloads require HTTPS, have an abortable timeout and byte limits, and are decoded by the same path.
+General image URLs remain unsupported.
+- The tool now synthesizes a UUID IMAGE request and runs the shared pipeline.
+Until Step 7, it exposes only Text renderings directly and reports no text interpretation when IMAGE returns audio only.

 ## Shared IMAGE pipeline

 `/render` and `/mcp` must call the same extracted pipeline function.
 The extraction must